geonetwork/core-geonetwork/docs/help/docs/map/visualize/index.md

 ## Discover

-1. To begin visualizing geospatial data, simply locate the data using the data catalogue\'s search functionality (for more information, see Discovering Data).
+1. To begin visualizing geospatial data, simply locate the data using the data catalogue's search functionality (for more information, see Discovering Data).

 2. If a dataset can be visualized using the map viewer you will see two